-- 4. DISTRIBUTION OF ELECTIVES.
+4. DISTRIBUTION OF ELECTIVES.
 The number of hours of electives will vary according to the nature of the student's high school preparation in French or German.
-For their electives students should choose such subjects as are required for admission to the medical school which they expect eventually to attend. - 5.
-DIPLOMA.
-On satisfactory completion of this course the student will receive a three-year diploma. - 6.
-Degree.
+For their electives students should choose such subjects as are required for admission to the medical or dental school which they expect eventually to attend.

+5. DIPLOMA.
+On satisfactory completion of this course the student will receive a three-year diploma.

+6. DEGREE.
 On satisfactorily completing this course with a record of not less than 125 honor points received in the required ninety-four hours, the student is eligible for the degree of bachelor of science on the combined curriculum plan in letters and medicine.
-He will receive this degree after one year of successful work in a recognized medical school.
+Or on the combined curriculum plan in letters and dentistry.
+He will receive this degree after one year of successful work in a recognized medical or dental school.
 An average record of B is required for recommendation to a class A Medical School.